-Options within the VET program at Eaton Community College include Nationally Accredited Certificate II Courses offered within the school in the areas of:
+Options within the VET program at Eaton Community College include the following Nationally Accredited Courses delivered within the school timetable:

-Bunbury Regional Trade Training Centre (BRTTC) currently offers 18 different qualifications to our students.
-Some of these qualifications are delivered at the BRTTC training site located at the school.
+Bunbury Regional Trade Training Centre (BRTTC) currently offers a broad range of different qualifications across diverse industries including Electrotechnology, Education Support, Childcare and Plumbing.
+Some of these qualifications are delivered at the BRTTC training facility located at the school.